B2B Buyer Journey Glossary

 B2B Buyer Journey

 B2B buyer journey is the complete process enterprise buyers follow when researching, evaluating, and purchasing business software or services in committee-driven environments.
-Unlike consumer journeys, B2B journeys involve multiple stakeholders, extended timelines, and complex approval processes where attribution breaks down and buyers avoid sales interaction until late in their evaluation.
+Consumer journeys involve one person making a call.
+B2B journeys involve multiple stakeholders, extended timelines, and complex approval processes where attribution breaks down and buyers avoid sales interaction until late in their evaluation.
 The Starr Conspiracy's research shows that 68% of enterprise software decisions involve five or more stakeholders across departments.

 Related terms: